 Write less code and do more #

-with open("myfile.txt") as f:
+with open("myfile.txt") as f: print(f.read())

-Who uses python:
+Who uses Python #

-Okay what i can start building in python ?
+Okay, what I can start building in Python?

 Pretty much anything you want.
-For e.g
+For e.g:

-- GUI application.
+- GUI applications.

-- Scrape data from website.
+- Scrape data from websites.

 - Analyse Data.

-- System Administration Task.
+- System administration utilities.